 (4) Every candidate for the degree shall be required to carry out a program of advanced study to take such examinations and perform such other work as may be prescribed by the Committee which shall include the preparation and submission of a thesis embodying the results of an original investigation.
 The work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine.
 At least once a year and at any other time that the Committee sees fit, the candidate's supervisor shall present to the head of the school in which the candidate is registered, a report on the progress of the candidate.
-The Committee shall review the report and as a result of its review may cancel registration or take such other action as it considers appropriate.
+The Committee shall review the report and may, if it decides as a result of its review that the progress of the candidate is unsatisfactory, cancel registration or take such other action as it considers appropriate.